Tourism: when Google searches and Airbnb reviews come to the statistician’s rescue

 With the lifting of travel restrictions in May 2021, INSEE has stopped the lightened survey and restarted the full tourist supply survey, allowing for more detailed results, particularly by country of origin.

 Similarly, attendance at campsites and other tourist accommodations was close to its summer 2019 level.
 Thus, in May 2021, attendance all kind of tourist accommodations was only half of its May 2019 level.
 Yet, in August 2021 it was back to 93 percent of its August 2019 level.
 This recovery of activity was based on the resident clientele.
-On the other hand, the two main international clients returned very little, from United Kingdom and United States (Graph 1).
+On the other hand, the two main international clients returned very little, from United Kingdom and United States (figure 1).

 Number of overnight stays in hotels in July 2019, 2020, 2021 by tourist's country

-Source: Insee, tourism supply survey
+Source: Insee, tourism supply survey.

 New difficulties in autumn 2021